kafkas/firewalk/packages/admin/docs/API.md

 #### Signature 1

 Creates a migrator that facilitates database migrations.
 Accepts a custom traverser object as argument which the migrator will use when traversing the collection and writing to documents.
-This migrator does not use atomic writes so it is possible that when a write fails other writes go through.
+This migrator does not use atomic batch writes so it is possible that when a write fails other writes go through.

 ```
 createMigrator(traverser: Traverser): DefaultMigrator